mre/mre.github.io.v2/blog/2017-image-previews.md

 </figure>
 ```

-The trick is to wrap both the fullsize image and the preview image into a `loader` div,
+The trick is to wrap both the full-size image and the preview image into a `loader` div,
 which gets a `width: auto` CSS attribute:

 ```css